Psychology

 HOMEWORK

-Homework in Psychology often consists of a variety of tasks: exam questions, extended writing tasks and independent study tasks which can take various forms.
-In the past, students have been asked to carry out group or independent research tasks in a process known as ‘flip learning’; this is when students come to the lesson readily prepared with information to share for the purpose of discussion and debate.
-This has proven to be effective in widening their subject knowledge.
+Homework in Psychology often consists of a mixture of independent study tasks, exam questions and extended writing tasks.
+Students are often asked to cengage in a process known as ‘flip learning’, where students come to the lesson readily prepared with information to share for the purpose of discussion and debate.
+Students are also encouraged to read around the subject and watch/ listen to Psychology-related podcasts/ films.
+This has proven effective in widening their subject knowledge and increasing their interest in the subject.
 However, students are expected to keep up with notes regardless of whether or not it has been explicitly set as homework, as it forms an important basis for their exam revision later on.
-At least one exam question students complete will be assessed by the class teacher per fortnight and other homework will be assessed in class, enabling students to become familiar with exam techniques and the grade descriptors that they are judged against.
+Exam question students complete will either be assessed in class or makred by the class teacher, enabling students to become familiar with exam techniques and the grade descriptors that they are judged against.

 Enrichment and extra-curricular